 Giant Ragweed Identification

 Giant ragweed is indigenous to North America.
-It's range includes much of the south-central United States and it is also widespread in Canada.
-It thrives in disturbed soils and is frequently found along roadsides.
+It can be found in Canada and every state in the continental United States except Nevada, with a substantial infestation in Ohio.
+It thrives in disturbed soils along with row crops like corn and is frequently found along roadsides.

 Under the right growing conditions, there is one characteristic of giant ragweed that you can't miss: its height.
 It is not uncommon for this plant to stand 15 feet tall or more.
 The stalk on such a plant will be thicker than a broom handle, and it might bear many large branches.
 However, the plant is otherwise unremarkable, even as often-nondescript weeds go.
 Giant ragweed bears inconspicuous yellow-green flowers, and its foliage doesn't offer much interest.